-Dedman School of Hospitality's Little Dinner Series has been one of the Tallahassee's community’s best-kept quality dining secrets since 1957.
-Each semester, students of the Dedman School work side-by-side with instructors to create a series of themed four-course dinners as the focus of their catering management course.
-Every element – from food to menu to décor – is conceptualized by a group of students tasked with planning and managing their own Little Dinner Series event.
+The Little Dinner Series is one of Tallahassee's best-kept quality dining secrets since 1957.
+Each semester, students in the Dedman School work side-by-side with instructors to create a series of four-course themed dinners.
+Every element – from the menu to décor – is conceptualized by a group of students tasked with planning and managing their own event.

-- Attire: No jeans.
-Blazers required for gentlemen and complementary cocktail attire for ladies
+No jeans.
+Blazers are required for gentlemen and complementary cocktail attire for ladies.

-- FSU Alcohol Policy: Identification will be requested upon arrival.
-No person under 21 years of age may consume alcoholic beverages.
+Identification will be requested upon arrival.
+No person under 21 may consume alcoholic beverages.

 Since 1957, students at the Dedman School of Hospitality have gained valuable experience by applying coursework in food service management to this fine dining series created by the late Ashby Stiff.

 Stiff was a professor at the Dedman School of Hospitality for 44 years.
 He directed the highly popular Little Dinner Series as a laboratory extension of his classroom for 25 years.
 He also served as food critic of the Tallahassee Democrat newspaper for more than two decades, garnering a loyal readership and local celebrity.